 A Glimpse of the Past

-The geology of the Outer Hebrides can be examined in a straightforward way.
-The entire 130 mile chain is predominantly formed of Lewisian Gneiss (pronounced ‘nice’), which is one of the oldest types of rock on earth.
-The defining features of these hard rocks are the layered bands of grey and white, interspersed at times with black or shades of pink crystallised mica.
-The complex science of geology states that large scale erosion occurred millions of years ago during a time known as the Tertiary Period.
-The rugged rock of the Highland zone was carved and shaped into a lower landscape by the forces of erosion and ice.
-Thus the low hill and loch landscape of North Uist was formed.
+The geology of the Outer Hebrides is relatively straightforward.
+The entire 130 mile chain is formed mainly of Lewisian Gneiss (Pronounced nice), one of the oldest and hardest types of rock on earth.
+The defining features of this material is its layered bands of grey and white, interspersed at times with black or shades of pink crystallised mica.

 A Rising Tide